The universal category $\mathcal{O}$ and the Gelfand-Graev action: Categorical Preliminaries

 where the last equivalence uses the monoidality of $F$, gives the coevaluation map of the duality datum.
-An identical proof (with the roles of left and right reversed) shows that $F(A_{\alpha})$ is also right dualizable, and so therefore $F(A_{\alpha})$ is a set of compact generators of $\Bmathcal$ which are both left and right dualizable, and so $\Bmathcal$ is rigid monoidal. \end{proof}
+An identical proof (with the roles of left and right reversed) shows that $F(A_{\alpha})$ is also right dualizable, and so $F(A_{\alpha})$ form a set of compact generators of $\Bmathcal$ which are both left and right dualizable, and so $\Bmathcal$ is semi-rigid monoidal. \end{proof}

 We now prove a related result:

 \begin{Proposition} The category $\HNTw$ is rigid monoidal and compactly generated. \end{Proposition}

 We prove this after first recalling the following result of Ben-Zvi and Nadler: